Countdown to the Oscars: The Birth of the Academy Awards

 In early January 1927, MGM studio chief Louis B. Mayer invited a few people to dinner at his home.
 Later in the evening, while he was playing solitaire, he overheard actor Conrad Nagel and other guests discussing the advisability of creating an organization that would benefit the entire Hollywood movie industry.
 Mayer, the «filmmaking force of his time,» was interested in the idea and soon arranged a meeting with Nagel, director Fred Niblo and the head of the Association of Motion Picture Producers, Fred Beetson.
 Mayer's interest in such an organization stemmed from the fact that he was looking for a way to mediate labour disputes without unions and arbitrate contracts between the studios and the various craft guilds.

-LEFT: Louis B. Mayer, founder of the Academy.
-RIGHT: The Academy members in 1927.
+(from left to right) Louis B. Mayer, founder of the Academy; the Academy members gathered in 1927.

 After their brief meeting, Mayer invited 32 other people in the industry to a formal banquet at the Ambassador Hotel in Los Angeles, on January 11, 1927.
 The illustrious guest list included actors Douglas Fairbanks, Mary Pickford and Harold Lloyd, directors Cecil B. DeMille and Raoul Walsh, and producers Irving Thalberg, Jesse L. Lasky, and Harry and Jack Warner.